Bachelor of Business (Accountancy)Program details

 - logistics and supply chain management

-Business minors (PDF 183KB 13p) can be selected from the same disciplines listed above, as well as advanced accounting, behavioural business, business analysis, economics and finance, human resource practice, or IS security and risk management.
+Business minors (PDF 201KB 14p) can be selected from the same disciplines listed above, as well as advanced accounting, behavioural business, business analysis, economics and finance, human resource practice, IS security and risk management, or the flexible business minor.
 Other minors can be selected from many disciplines offered across RMIT.

 In order to meet the requirements for membership of the professional accounting bodies in Australia you should undertake specified accounting courses.